royswale/draw-chat-message/README.md

 turn on `-open=false` flag if you don't want open the image.

-`draw-chat-message` is very versatile, it also can output to `stdout` instead of a file, you can use it with imgcat and display image in iTerm2.
+`draw-chat-message` is very versatile, it also can output to `stdout` instead of a file, you can use it with [imgcat](https://github.com/olivere/iterm2-imagetools) and display image in iTerm2.

 ```bash
 draw-chat-message -image gopher.png -name Golang -content "Hello world\nUse Golang" -stdout | imgcat
 ```

+This is an example use the `-stdout` and print things on the terminal.

 ![stdout](stdout.jpg)

 Not enough? other hundreds of configurable flags, please check `draw-chat-message -help`.